 He also wrote (with Daily Show staff) America (The Book): A Citizen’s Guide to Democracy Inaction – a satirical look at American’s political institutions.

-Stewart has also had a several acting roles in films.
+Stewart has also had several acting roles in films.
 He has also appeared in other TV series, such as The Larry Sanders Shows.
 He has also hosted the Oscars and the Grammy Awards.

 Stewart also launched his own production company ‘Bush Boy’.
 With backing from Comedy Central, it has launched Daily Show spin-offs such as The Colbert Report.